yajurvendrasinh/interview-tech-prep/js/w4_mysql_node.md

 - MySQl is a server onto itself.
 It runs on its own process.
 - SQLite lets you do reads and writes within your own process without starting a server.
+- Lowers friction to setting up a database.
 - There's many use cases where this lightweight approach is more effective than the more robust approach.
 - Not a production solution.